xiexh20/InterTrack/README.md

 Download the packed file from [Edmond](https://edmond.mpg.de/file.xhtml?fileId=310951&version=3.0) and then do `unzip InterTrack-demo-data.zip -d demo-data `.
 Once downloaded, update the values of these paths: (use absolute path)
 - The path to `demo-data` in `dataset.demo_data_path`, i.e. [this line](https://github.com/xiexh20/InterTrack/blob/main/configs/structured.py#L267).
+- The path to packed data in `dataset.behave_packed_dir`, i.e. [this line](https://github.com/xiexh20/InterTrack/blob/main/configs/structured.py#L266), modify this to `demo-data/packed`.
 - The path to SMPL assets, i.e. set `SMPL_ASSETS_ROOT` to `demo-data/assets` in `lib_smpl/const.py`.